Article ID: kb00360Last Modified: 14-Apr-2026

 qm agent \<vmid\> ping

-If configured correctly, the command returns without errors.
+If configured correctly, the command returns a response without errors.

 Step 2: Prepare for Application-Consistent Backup

-To ensure backup consistency, the system must flush all pending writes before snapshot creation.
+To ensure backup consistency, the system must flush all pending writes before a snapshot creation.

 • fs-freeze